apiaryio/mson-ast/README.md

 Note only Member Types of `property`, `mixin`, `oneOf` and `members` are allowed in the members array.

 ### Members
 Member Type Group.
-In the case of AST the Member Type Group is treated as a special case of a member type.
+Type representing a collection of member types.
 Only used as a member for `oneOf` type.

 #### Properties
 - `members` (array[[Member Type][]]) - List of member types.